 including the Society for Ethnomusicology, the Percussive Arts Society International

-Convention, the American Anthropological Association, and the Eastern Caribbean Islands
+Convention, the American Anthropological Association, Eastern Caribbean Islands Cultures

 Kayleen earned a Ph.D. in Musicology from Florida State University in 2014, after completing two years of interdisciplinary field research with the Alzheimer’s Project.
 Her dissertation, “Music, Dementia, and the Reality of Being Yourself,” is grounded in the ethnographic method of participant-observation and explores the relationship between music, consciousness, and human subjectivity.
 Dr. Justus also holds a M.M. in Ethnomusicology, which she earned in at Florida State University in 2008 after completing her thesis, “Memetics, Media, and Groove: Musical Experience in Two Florida Steelbands.”

-Dr. Justus has served as the director of university and community steel bands since 2007 and she performs and records as a pan player and percussionist in the United States and the Caribbean.
+Dr. Justus is the Director of Steel Bands at Leon High School in Tallahassee, FL, where she instructs the beginning, intermediate, advanced, stage side, and community ensembles.
+She also performs and records as a pan player and percussionist in the United States and the Caribbean.
 She has performed with notable musicians, including the calypsonian Willard “Lord Relator” Harris, Bollywood composer A.R.
 Rahman, jazz pannist Andy Narell, Trinidadian arranger Ray Holman, drummer Stephen Perkins of Jane’s Addiction, drummer Mike Portnoy of Dream Theater, and bassist Billy Sheehan of Mr. Big.
 She has recorded several world music albums, including Sasa Nifanye Nini (2012), which featured members of the Tanzanian group Mlimani Park Orchestra, and two albums by the Miami University Steel Band – One More Soca (2003) and Burnin’ (2001).
 Kayleen has also been featured on two recent “Pan Rocks!” album and documentary projects: Pan Rocks!
 Project L.A.
 (2017) and Pan Rocks!
 RUSH (2018).
 Dr. Justus currently performs with the Atlanta Steel Collective and is a member of the Atlanta Percussion Group.